c24b/crawax/README.rst

 + Store not pertinent url into logs and filter crawl to ignore non pertinent url
 + Export option in command line
 + SH Script to CRONJOBS
++ Extended options for query NOT + regex!!!!
 + Multithreading

 Usage